-This is the first of two free Series 7 Practice Exams.
-This practice test features 50 challenging questions that cover a wide variety of the topics that you will need to know for your exam.
+This is the first of five free Series 7 Practice Exams.
+This practice test features 25 challenging questions that cover a wide variety of the topics that you will need to know.
 Each question includes a detailed explanation of the correct answer.
 Start your test prep right now with our Series 7 practice questions.

 a tactical strategy.

 When comparing a broker-dealer and an investment advisor, which of these statements is most accurate?

 Advisors are compensated based upon performance, brokers are not.

 Advisors are compensated based upon transactions, brokers are compensated based upon assets under management.

 Advisors are compensated based upon fees for advice, brokers are compensated based upon transactions.

 An agent of a broker-dealer may borrow money from all of the below except: